pentandra/lifepreserver/items/static/blog/branding-the-scholarly-commons/index.md

 It was not some grand generic building into which the mail delivery process was fit, but the other way around.
 The whole building was designed, from the ground up, to fit the function for which it was to serve: enabling communications.
-From several points of view, you could say that the building was _embedded within_ the city's communications structure.
 The designers looked at the mail delivery process, looked at the needs of the public,[^for-the-public] and then designed the building to _fit_ that context.
+From several points of view, you could say that the building was _embedded_ within the city's communications structure.

 Not [functionalism].